Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 “The pearl is the queen of gems and the gem of queens.”

 Happy June birthdays!
-Once thought to be the tears of mermaids, pearls have been one of the world's most prized of gems for their beauty, luster, and rarity.
-Less than one in every 10,000 wild oysters contain a pearl, created by the oyster's natural defense to sequester any accidentally ingested bit of sand or grit.
-The most common color for natural pearls is white, cream or gray, but they may also be found in shades of purple, black, pink, green, champagne, chocolate, blue and lavender!
-Some natural pearls even exhibit an iridescent multicolour rainbow effect!
-Scottish pearls (also known as baroque pearls) come from freshwater mussels and have a rounded but irregular shape, and have been prized since the time of Julius Caesar, whose preference for British pearls, as chronicled by Roman historian Seutonius, is cited as one of the main reasons for invading Britain!
+Pearls, once believed to be the tears of mermaids, are among the world's most cherished gems due to their beauty, luster, and rarity.
+Less than one in every 10,000 wild oysters contains a pearl, formed as the oyster's natural defense mechanism against any ingested bit of sand or grit.
+Natural pearls commonly come in shades of white, cream, or gray, but they can also be found in purple, black, pink, green, champagne, chocolate, blue, and lavender hues.
+Some even display an iridescent multicolored rainbow effect!
+Scottish pearls, also known as baroque pearls, come from freshwater mussels and have a rounded but irregular shape.
+They have been prized since the time of Julius Caesar, who favored British pearls so much that, according to Roman historian Suetonius, it was one of the main reasons for his invasion of Britain.
 Scottish pearls are found in both the Scottish and English crown jewels! 👑 🦪

 The birthstone of June is the pearl (along with the moonstone and alexandrite).